aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/product-sdlc/_index.md

 products into smaller pieces.

 {{% notice note %}}
-If you would like to share your tagging patterns raise a github issue to share
+If you would like to share your SDLC process please raise a github issue to share
 {{% /notice %}}